 - Special Duramax Owners Questions and Answers section – our engineers welcome your Duramax questions and give valuable answers.

 How do we know?
-This information comes from experienced Truck Engineers and Lubrication Specialists based out of the auto and truck engineering and manufacturing capital of the world – Detroit, Michigan.
 We are not marketing people.
 We are engineers and gear-heads.
+This information is your link to experienced Truck Engineers and Lubrication Specialists based out of the auto and truck engineering and manufacturing capital of the world – Detroit, Michigan.
 We ARE experts in engines, powertrain, chassis and components, and are passionate about helping you achieve optimum protection, performance and longevity in your Duramax truck.

 You’ve spent your hard earned money on the Duramax Diesel option in one of the most popular and best-designed trucks in the world.
 You’re here to maximize the value of your diesel investment, and we’re here to help.
 Like it or not, 2007+ diesels are saddled with higher EGR levels and DPF systems with regeneration cycles.
 More than ever before with previous GM diesel engines, your Duramax needs an engine oil that delivers the very best wear protection and maximizes engine life.
 Your turbocharger needs a great synthetic oil for long life!
 But it’s not just the engine.
 Torque, horsepower and tow capacity all continue to increase along with operating temperatures, taking your truck’s lubricant stress levels to a point that petroleum lubricants can never handle well.
 Duramax truck owners are rapidly realizing the need for high-performance synthetics throughout their drivetrain to maximize fuel economy and enable you to tow confidently, without transmission or differential failures.